aylei/kubectl-debug/README.md

 docker build . -t debug-agent
 ```

-# Default image and entrypoint
+# Configurations

+`kubectl-debug` works fine without any extra configurations, but you can customize the default debug image and commands by configuration files.

 `kubectl-debug` uses [nicolaka/netshoot](https://github.com/nicolaka/netshoot) as the default image to run debug container, and use `bash` as default entrypoint.